bitprinter/bitprinter/INSTALL.md

     git clone https://github.com/bitprinter/bitprinter.git bitprinter

 Then launch the build environment and make an image.
-This can take up to several hours when running the first times since sever
+Running this can take up to several hours and result in approximately 2.5 GB in downloads.

     cd bitprinter
     make init